AshmitGaba/Sports_Projection_Predictor/README.md

 # **Sports_Projection_Predictor**

 # Overview
 This application serves as a digital assistant for sports betting enthusiasts, specifically for NBA games as of right now.
-By leveraging data from 1950 up to the present day, our proprietary algorithm predicts a player's future performance across multiple statistics.
-Whether you're interested in points, rebounds, assists, steals, blocks, turnovers, or other statistics, our app has you covered.
+By leveraging data from 1950 up to the present day, my proprietary algorithm predicts a player's future performance across multiple statistics.
+Whether you're interested in points, rebounds, assists, steals, blocks, turnovers, or other statistics, my app has you covered.

 # Features
 Comprehensive Data: Access detailed stats of NBA players dating back from 1950 to the present day.